Constructible sheaves and functions up to infinity: Constructible sheaves up to infinity

 \begin{definition} The category of \emph{b-analytic manifolds} is the category defined as follows. \banum \item An object $\fX$ is a pair $(X,\bX)$ with $X\subset \bX$ an open embedding of real analytic manifolds such that $X$ is relatively compact and subanalytic in $\bX$. \item A morphism $f\cl \fX=(X,\bX) \to \fY=(Y,\bY)$ of b-analytic manifolds is a morphism of real analytic manifolds $f\colon X\to Y$ such that the graph $\Gamma_f$ of $f$ in $X\times Y$ is subanalytic in $\bX\times\bY$. \item The composition $(X,\bX) \to[f] (Y,\bY)\to[g](Z,\bZ)$ is given by $g\circ f\cl X\to Z$ and the identity $\id_{(X,\bX)}$ is given by $\id_{X}$ (see Lemma~\ref{lem:bordcom} below). \eanum If there is no risk of confusion, we shall often denote by $j_X\cl X\into\bX$ the open embedding. \end{definition}

 \begin{remark} Instead of requiring $\bX$ to be a smooth real analytic manifold and $X$ relatively compact in it, one could ask $\bX$ to be a compact subanalytic space in the sense of~\cite{KS16}*{\S~2.4}.
-However, Definition~\ref{def:shvconstinfty} below should be modified.
+However, Definition~\ref{def:shvconstinfty} below should be modified by using uniquely properties (c) and (d) of Lemma~\ref{le:KS21}.
 One could also define the notion of a b-subanalytic space. \end{remark} Remark that in general, contrarily to the case of bordered spaces, neither $(X,X)$ nor $(\bX,\bX)$ are b-analytic manifolds.
 However, if $X$ is compact, $(X,X)$ is a b-analytic manifold.

 \begin{lemma} \banum \item The identity $\id_{(X,\bX)}$ is a morphism of b-analytic manifolds. \item Let $f\colon (X,\bX) \to (Y,\bY)$ and $g\colon (Y,\bY) \to (Z,\bZ)$ be morphisms of b-analytic manifolds.
 Then the composition $g\circ f$ is a morphism of b-analytic manifolds. \eanum \end{lemma} \begin{proof} (a) Since $X$ is subanalytic in $\bX$, $X\times X$ is subanalytic in $\bX\times\bX$, and $\Delta_X=X\times X\cap\Delta_{\bX}$ is subanalytic in $\bX\times\bX$.